Xavier Edwards: Miami Marlins

 On November 15, 2022, Edwards was traded to the Miami Marlins along with J. T. Chargois in exchange for Marcus Johnson and Santiago Suarez.
+The Marlins subsequently added him to their 40-man roster to protect him from the Rule 5 draft.
 Edwards was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2023 season.
+He played in 20 games for Jacksonville, batting .306/.427/.361 with no home runs, 4 RBI, and 7 stolen bases.